thisisrandy/catan-randomizer/README.md

 ### Traders & Barbarians

-This is a work in progress.
-All individual scenarios and some combinations and custom scenarios will eventually be supported.
-Currently supported scenarios are as follows:
+All scenarios described in the manual are supported in every aspect, and combinations of _The Fishermen of Catan_ and other scenarios have been added where appropriate.

+#### On Shuffling _Barbarian Attack_

+Numbers and terrain are shuffled in two separate ("inner" and "outer") groups.
+It isn't possible to construct the inner group with fewer than 11 pips per intersection, so make sure to adjust your constraints accordingly.

-- _The Fishermen of Catan_: As described in the manual.
+#### Combinations with _The Fishermen of Catan_

-- _The Rivers of Catan_: As described in the manual.
+This section is in progress.

-- _The Rivers & Lakes of Catan_: Combination of _Rivers_ & _Fishermen_ scenarios.
+- _The Rivers & Lakes of Catan_: Combination with _The Rivers of Catan_
   - Starting with the _Rivers_ setup, one grain hex and the 2 & 12 chits have
     been removed to make way for the lake.
   - As the 2 & 12 chits go unused, if either of those numbers are rolled or